Help Older Adults Maintain Dignity to Promote Quality of Life

 - Allow for decision-making.
 Seek out opportunities to ask for the older adult’s opinion, allowing her or him to remain in control.
 Rather than assuming he or she will want a turkey sandwich for lunch, present options and ask for the senior’s preference.
 Before automatically accompanying the senior into the physician’s office for an exam, ask if he or she would like you there.
 Having a say in even the most basic decisions tends to make a difference in self-esteem.

 - Ensure safety with respect.
 Safety is, undoubtedly, extremely important, but there are ways to ensure an older adult remains safe without overstepping boundaries.
 Medical alert systems, for example, are a great way to cultivate independence in seniors while providing them with the means to call easily for help when needed.

 - Hire trained in-home caregivers.
 Some older adults balk at the idea of their adult children assisting them with personal care needs, such as using the toilet or taking a bath.
 A professional, who is trained and experienced in helping older adults maintain dignity while staying safe, is often a more acceptable solution.

-Contact the professional care team at Sage Home Care for additional information about options for trusted home care in Poughquag can help families throughout Poughquag and in the surrounding areas.
+Contact the professional care team at Sage Home Care for additional information about how our home care in Poughquag can help families throughout Poughquag and in the surrounding areas.
 Specially-trained dementia care professionals are available to care for the senior family members you love with the respect and attention to dignity they deserve.
 We are available for as little as a couple of hours every week or as much as 24/7 care.
 Contact us at (800) 578-4554 to schedule a free assessment, the first step towards a personalized care plan to meet your family’s needs.